The Ab Revolution™

 - Ernest Campbell, M.D., FACS, General Surgery www.scuba-doc.com

-What Aerobics Instructors and Trainers Say About The Ab Revolution™
+What Aerobics Instructors, Yoga Instructors, and Trainers Say About The Ab Revolution™

 This class dispelled many myths about abs.